2000 METERS TO ANDRIIVKA, The Definitive War Film

 Few can resist a good murder mystery, which is exactly what LAST STOP LARRIMAH is, albeit in larger-than-life documentary form.

 Directed by Thomas Tancred and produced by the Duplass Brothers, Last Stop Larrimah honors the twists and turns any good murder mystery relies on.
 But what makes the film worthy of the silver screen are the surviving inhabitants of Larrimah.
-The murder victim, Patty, the eleventh member of the town’s population, is an exceptional character as well, as portrayed in video material of him recorded prior to his death.
+Even the murder victim, Patty, is an exceptional character, as portrayed in video recorded of him prior to his death.

 LEAVE THE WORLD BEHIND, Aspirational Apocalypse

-LEAVE THE WORLD BEHIND is an excellently crafted low-maintenance thriller, perfect for those moments we need entertainment while running on two cylinders mentally.
-Furthermore, we can take some pointers on riding out societal collapse in class and comfort.
+LEAVE THE WORLD BEHIND is an excellently crafted, low-maintenance thriller, perfect for those moments when we need entertainment while running on two cylinders mentally.
+Furthermore, it offers some pointers on riding out societal collapse in class and comfort — particularly useful in this day and age.

-The film has healthy doses of creepy weirdness, punctuated by great camera work, a slick visual style entirely in keeping with the antiseptically luxurious lifestyle of its protagonists, including (but not limited to) megastars Julia Roberts, Ethan Hawk and Mahershala Ali.
+The film has healthy doses of creepy weirdness, punctuated by great camera work and a slick visual style entirely in keeping with the antiseptically luxurious lifestyle of its protagonists, including (but not limited to) megastars Julia Roberts, Ethan Hawke and Mahershala Ali.

 Aspirational voyeurism has always been one of the reasons people flock to the cinema.
-Leave The World Behind is no exception, cooking up its own unique blend of ‘luxorealism’ - if shit really did finally hit the fan in western society, this is the sort of disheveling you’d imagine the real Roberts, Hawk and Ali to have to endure.
+Leave The World Behind is no exception, cooking up its own unique blend of 'luxorealism' — if things really did finally fall apart in western society, this is the kind of dishevelment you'd imagine the real Roberts, Hawke and Ali having to endure.

 ROBOT DREAMS, Dear 1980s NYC